Dual-Channel Multiplex Graph Neural Networks for Recommendation: Related Work

-With the rapid development of GNNs or graph convolutional networks (GCNs), it has also been naturally introduced into the field of recommender systems, and recent researchers have also tried to develop multi-behavior recommendation models based on them.
-In GNN-based models, a common approach is to first learn user and item embeddings from each relation by a designed network, and then aggregate the embeddings learned from different relations for target relation prediction \cite{gao2019learning,xia2021graph,gao2019neural}.
+With the rapid advancement of GNNs or graph convolutional networks (GCNs), they have been naturally integrated into the realm of recommender systems.
+Recent research efforts have also explored developing multi-behavior recommendation models based on these advancements.
+Typical GNN-based models initially learn user and item embeddings in each relation through a tailored network.
+Subsequently, they aggregate embeddings learned from various relations to predict the target relation~\cite{gao2019learning,xia2021graph,gao2019neural}.
 The difference is that different approaches will design different convolutional networks \cite{yu2022multiplex} and attention mechanisms \cite{peng2023attention}.
-For example, Zhang et al. \cite{zhang2020multiplex} utilized Multiplex Graph Neural Networks (MGNNs) to address the multi-behavior recommendation problem from a novel perspective, that of link prediction in multiplex networks.
-By leveraging multiplex network structures and graph representation learning techniques, MGNN learns shared embeddings and behavior-specific embeddings of users and items to model the collective effects of multiplex behaviors; different from methods that aggregate embeddings from different relations to make the target relation predictions, NTMR~\cite{gao2019learning} develops a neural network model combining with multi-task learning framework to capture complex multi-type interactions between users and items, the model takes into account cascading relationships between different types of behaviors (\eg, users have to click before they can buy).
+Zhang et al. \cite{zhang2020multiplex} employ Multiplex Graph Neural Networks (MGNNs) to solve the problem of multi-behavior recommendation by performing the link prediction task.
+MGNN leverages the structures of multiplex networks and graph representation learning techniques to learn behavior-specific and shared embeddings for both users and items, enabling the modeling of collective effects from multiplex behaviors.
+Different from methods that aggregate embeddings from different relations to make the target relation predictions, NTMR~\cite{gao2019learning} develops a neural network model integrated with a multi-task learning framework to get intricate multi-type user-item interactions.
+The model considers cascading relations among diverse behavior categories. (\eg, users have to click before they can buy).